OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Or refer to the [installation page](https://www.frida.re/docs/installation/ "Frida Installation") for more details.

+The next step is to set up Frida on your Android device:

+- If your device is not rooted, you can also use Frida, please refer to section [Using Non-Rooted Devices](#Using-Non-Rooted-Devices "Using Non-Rooted Devices").
-Now it's time to setup your Android device.
-Assuming you have a rooted device, simply follow the [official instructions](https://www.frida.re/docs/android/ "Frida - Setting up your Android device").
+- If you have a rooted device, simply follow the [official instructions](https://www.frida.re/docs/android/ "Frida - Setting up your Android device") or follow the hints below.

-> Note that your Android device doesn't need to be rooted to run Frida, but it's the easiest setup.

 We assume a rooted device here unless otherwise noted.
 Download the frida-server binary from the [Frida releases page](https://github.com/frida/frida/releases).
 Make sure that you download the right frida-server binary for the architecture of your Android device or emulator: x86, x86_64, arm or arm64.
 Make sure that the server version (at least the major version number) matches the version of your local Frida installation.
 PyPI usually installs the latest version of Frida.
 If you're unsure which version is installed, you can check with the Frida command line tool: